Confusion brews as retro-style EV startup Alpha Motor turns on the charm

 Neuron EV debut

+There's also another apparent coincidence: Paperwork for Alpha Motor Corporation and Neuron Corporation includes—albeit in different time frames, not overlapping—what appears to be some of the same names, some in signature.

-Neuron New Energy Vehicle was founded by Gang Zheng, a venture capital investor in China, and Neuron Corporation, known as Neuron EV, was originally registered as a California company in 2018, initially registered to Jonathan Leu but signed by Edward Lee, with Lee and Michelle Quan as executives.
+To take a step back, Neuron New Energy Vehicle was founded by Gang Zheng, a venture capital investor in China, and Neuron Corporation, known as Neuron EV, was registered as a California company in 2018, signed by Edward Lee, with Lee and Michelle Quan as executives.

-One startup went dark, the other sparked in its place
+One startup went dark, another sparked

 Neuron’s website followed a similar design and layout to Alpha’s, and it originally put out sustainability-rich language that is close to Alpha’s messaging—although Neuron’s model itself, with a full line of modular trucks, including a Class 8 semi, was far more vast and ambitious.
 Then at some point later in 2019 it went silent.
 Green Car Reports tried to get in touch with Neuron EV around that time to check the status of its projects and received no reply; sometime soon after, its website was taken offline.

-In April 2020, a new document was filed, transferring Neuron’s executive positions to Gang Zheng.
-In June, paperwork was posted for the dissolution of the company.
+In June 2020, paperwork was posted for the dissolution of Neuron Corporation.
 Then two more things happened.
-Neuron EV was registered separately as a new California company in August 2020, setting up shop in an office building in adjacent Tustin, near John Wayne Airport—with Gang Zheng as a director.
-Alpha Motor Corporation was incorporated in Delaware that same month, with Neuron’s Michelle Quan and Edward Lee listed as executives, then registered at the same Irvine address in September 2020.
+Neuron EV was registered separately as a new California company in August 2020, indicating a corporate address in an office building in adjacent Tustin, near John Wayne Airport—with Gang Zheng as a director.
+Alpha Motor Corporation was incorporated in Delaware that same month, with Michelle Quan and Edward Lee listed as executives, then registered at the same Irvine address in September 2020.

+Under the new incarnation, Michael Adam Smith—a financial advisor—initially plugged in as the executive officer.
+Then in a Statement of Information to California in January 2021, the company lists a different Lee, Kevin Lee (signed), as its CEO with Michelle Quan the secretary, CFO, and agent.

+Despite all the apparent coincidences featuring Lee and Quan, Alpha Motor Corporation asserted to Green Car Reports—now in multiple emailed statements—that it is unrelated to Neuron.
+It also stated that the Wolf is not based on an existing production vehicle, current or past.
+And it stated that it is not funded by Gang Zheng.

 Alpha Wolf+

-Under the new incarnation, Michael Adam Smith—a financial advisor—plugged in as the executive officer.
-And in a Statement of Information to California in January 2021, the company lists a different Lee, Kevin Lee (signed), as its CEO with Michelle Quan the secretary, CFO, and agent.

-There are more than a few things that don’t entirely pass the sniff test.
+There are a few things about the Wolf launch that don’t entirely impress as statements made by those who are EV-savvy.
 A release accompanying the video used peculiar language for an EV startup, noting that the Wolf is “a versatile pickup truck motorized by an all-battery electric power system.”
 It said the company “is set to accelerate vehicle development by automating the latest digital efficiencies,” and mentioned a “precision virtual validation” enabled by the AMD Threadripper Pro.

-No, that’s not a manufacturing system or a solution involving robotics; the Threadripper Pro is a high-end processor for gaming and design workstations, worth potentially less than the design software—like Catia—that would be needed to design a complete electric vehicle.
+No, that’s not referring to a manufacturing system or a solution involving robotics; the Threadripper Pro is a high-end processor for gaming and design workstations.
+Design software like Catia would be needed to design a complete electric vehicle and would likely be even more costly.

-Despite all the similarities—remember, the same office location and all—Alpha Motor Corporation asserted to Green Car Reports in an email response that it is unrelated to Neuron EV, and that the Wolf is not based on an existing production vehicle, current or past.
-It also stated that it is not funded by Gang Zheng.

 The most disjointed part of the video launch of the Alpha Wolf concept is the coffee guys, Boyt and Lijewski.
 They spoke with a “we” consistently enough to indicate that they’re a part of the automaker.
+They appear to be forming a corporate voice in lieu of the actual people behind the vehicle.

 Lijewski and Boyt, presenting Alpha Wolf electric truck

 Calls left to Boyt’s consultancy, which appears to primarily serve coffee customers, went unanswered.
-Then the company replied to Green Car Reports late Wednesday with the following piece of insight: “Joshua Boyt and Jay Lijewski are representatives of Alpha Motor Corporation’s “Move Humanity” movement.
+Then the company replied to Green Car Reports late Wednesday with the following piece of insight, via email: “Joshua Boyt and Jay Lijewski are representatives of Alpha Motor Corporation’s “Move Humanity” movement.
 “Move Humanity” is an initiative to build a community that supports positive change and support other relevant causes through innovation.”

 “The company first connected with Jay and Josh through an event to raise awareness for the humanitarian crisis in Yemen,” Alpha added.